adamkurth/reborn_dev/doc/source/installation.rst

 .. code-block:: bash

-  conda create -n bornagain -c conda-forge python=3.6 pyqt=5 h5py numpy scipy scikit-image \
+  conda create -n bornagain -c conda-forge python=3.6 pyqt=5 scipy, h5py, future, numba, pyopencl, pocl, pytest, matplotlib, pyqtgraph, pyopengl
-  matplotlib ipython pytest sphinx pyqtgraph pyopencl pyopengl future

 The only downside to the conda environment is that you need to remember to activate the environment every time you use bornagain, like this: